koguma/boredgames/README.md

 Play connect 4, checkers, battleship, etc... with your friends, or anyone online!

 Fully functioning engine (with valid draw, win, lose, movement etc...) with support for private and public lobbies for:

-    connect 4
+* connect 4

-    checkers
+* checkers

-    battleship (will be implemented someday)
+* battleship (will be implemented someday)

+* and more

 If you have any suggestions, feedbacks, or anything really, feel free to create an issue or contact me via email :)

 ## Developing